ava-labs/avalanche-docs/docs/tooling/cli-guides/devnet-wiz-custom-vm.md

 ---
 tags: [Tooling, Avalanche-CLI]
-description: This page demonstrates how to use the wiz command to setup a devnet and deploy a custom VM into it using the Avalanche-CLI.
+description: This page demonstrates how to use the wiz command to setup a Devnet and deploy a custom VM into it using the Avalanche-CLI.
 pagination_label: Deploy a Custom VM into a Devnet using one command and without user interaction
 sidebar_label: One command to create a Devnet and deploy a Custom VM into it
 sidebar_position: 9
 ---

-# Deploy a Custom VM into a Devnet using the wiz command without user interaction
+# Deploy a Custom VM into a Devnet Using One Command

-This page demonstrates how to setup a new devnet of cloud-based validators using Avalanche-CLI, and deploy a new custom VM into it.
+This page demonstrates how to setup a new Devnet of cloud-based validators using Avalanche-CLI, and deploy a new custom VM into it.

 Devnets (Developer Networks) are isolated avalanche networks deployed on the cloud.
 Similar to local networks